amplication/docs/docs/how-to/platform-console.md

 ## Benefits

 - **Standardization**: Ensure all services follow organizational best practices and configurations.
+- **Customization**: Create and use private plugins to tailor services to your organization's specific needs.
 - **Efficiency**: Quickly create new services based on pre-defined templates.
-- **Centralized Management**: Update multiple services from a single location.
-When you update a template, all services using that template are automatically updated.
+- **Smooth Maintenance**: Update multiple services from a single location.
+When you update a template, all services using that template can automatically get a PR with the required changes.
-- **Customization**: Create and use private plugins to tailor services to your organization's specific needs.
+- **Technical Debt Prevention**: Implement organization-wide best practices across all services through templates and private plugins, creating a scalable architecture that resists the accumulation of technical debt as your project grows.

 ## Platform Console Templates